MidnightChems/loretogether/README.md

 # LoreTogether

+Created for the Reddit and Kiro Community Games Challenge

 **LoreTogether** is an interactive storytelling platform built on Reddit's Devvit platform where stories come alive through your choices!
 This innovative app allows users to create and experience personalized, choice-driven narratives with dynamic page counts (1-10 pages).
 Every decision you make gets seamlessly woven into the story using smart placeholder replacement, creating a unique reading experience that's different for every person.

 ## What Makes LoreTogether Innovative